Hamilton Venus Driver Page#

 driver:

-url: "http://myhamilton.webaddress.com:49835" # driver server url
+url: "http://myhamilton.webaddress.com:49835" # URL of the hardware and driver

-resource_simulation: false # To run without hardware
+resource_simulation: false # Set to true to run simulation without hardware

-driver_simulation: false # To run without driver
+driver_simulation: false # Set to true to run simulation without a driver

 asset_sync: